Separation of church and state: Pledge of Allegiance

 Critics of the American Pledge of Allegiance have argued that the use of the phrase "under God" violates the separation of church and state.
 While the pledge was created by Francis Bellamy in 1891, in 1954, the Knights of Columbus, a Catholic organization, campaigned with other groups to have the words "under God" added to the pledge.
-On June 14, 1954, President Dwight Eisenhower signed the bill to make the addition.
+On 14 June 1954, President Dwight Eisenhower signed the bill to make the addition.

 Since then, critics have challenged the existence of the phrase in the Pledge.
 In 2004, Michael Newdow, an ordained atheist minister of the Universal Life Church challenged a Californian law which required students to recite the pledge.
-He said the law violated his daughter's right to free speech.
+He said the law violated the First Amendment's Establishment Clause.
 The Supreme Court ruled in favor of the school system in Elk Grove Unified School District v.
-Newdow, mainly due to the fact that the father could not claim sufficient custody of the child over his ex-wife who was the legal guardian and had opposed the lawsuit.
-Additionally, the Supreme Court stated that teachers leading students in the pledge was constitutional, and therefore the pledge should stay the same.
+Newdow due to the fact that the father could not claim sufficient custody of the child over his ex-wife who was the legal guardian and had opposed the lawsuit.

+Uruguay

+In Uruguay the principle of separation of church and state is enshrined together with the religious freedom in Article 5 of the Constitution, which states: "All religious cults are free in Uruguay.
+The State does not support any religion.
+It recognizes the Catholic Church the domain of all temples that have been totally or partially built with funds from the National Treasury, excepting only the chapels intended for the service of asylums, hospitals, prisons or other public establishments.
+It also declares temples exempt from all types of taxes dedicated to the worship of various religions."

+The separation between church and state was officially declared in the Constitution of 1918 and preserved in the following ones.
+The secularization of the country, however, began at the beginning of the 20th century during the first administration of President José Batlle y Ordoñez as part of the reforms that sought the firm positioning of the State in the public sphere.
+The measures included the prohibition of religious symbols in public hospitals and government buildings, as well as the suppression of religious teaching in public schools.